|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon freshly squeezed lemon juice

 - 1 tablespoon tahini

 - Optional garnish: parsley (finely chopped)

-In a saucepot, combine the fava beans, with their liquid), the minced garlic, and the fresh lemon juice.
+In a saucepan, combine the fava beans, with their liquid, minced garlic, and fresh lemon juice.
 Bring it to a boil and then remove from heat.

-Drain the excess liquid and coarsely mash the fava beans with fork or a potato masher.
-Return the pot to a low heat.
-Add the tahini and salt, then add the hot water and the olive oil, one tablespoon at a time.
+Drain the excess liquid and coarsely mash the fava beans with a fork or a potato masher right in the pot.
+Return the pot to low heat.
+Add the tahini and salt, the hot water, and then the olive oil, one tablespoon at a time.
 Stir to your desired consistency.
-Add more water or olive oil, if needed and garnish with parsley, if desired.
+Add more water or olive oil, if needed.
+Garnish with parsley, if desired.

 Serve ful for breakfast with hot pita bread.